|Photo Moments with the New 19th Annual BFG Magazine!|

 Photo: Marilyn Stringer

-Want a pic here with the Guide?
+Want your picture here with the Guide?
 Order the 19th annual now

-*GET THE ANNUAL BFG MAG & SEND US A PIC WITH IT!
+*GET YOUR 19TH ANNUAL BFG MAGAZINE & SEND US A PIC WITH IT!

 If you're a BFG client reach out to your sales person and get yours!